open5gs/open5gs/docs/_docs/guide/01-quickstart.md

 $ sudo apt install open5gs
 ```

-Other Linux distributions can be installed by changing the path.
+Other distributions can be installed by changing the path.

 ```
 http://download.opensuse.org/repositories/home:/acetcom:/open5gs:/latest/Debian_10/